 Parents are critical to gifted advocacy, but to advocate effectively, parents need to form groups, learn about gifted education practices, and partner with educators.
-When starting a local nonprofit is not an option, is there another way to facilitate partnerships and advocacy?
+When starting a local nonprofit is not an option, or when a local GT parent group could benefit from additional partnerships and support, is there another way to facilitate collaboration and advocacy?

 History of PTA (Parent Teacher Association)